Cloud Composer 1 | Cloud Composer 2

 command:

-gcloud composer environments describe ENVIRONMENT_NAME \ --location LOCATION
+gcloud composer environments describe ENVIRONMENT_NAME \

 ENVIRONMENT_NAME

-is the name of the environment.LOCATION
+: the name of your environment.LOCATION

-is the region where the environment is located.
+: the region where the environment is located.

 The gcloud